 Mastered by Peter Fletcher

-A split album of solo electric guitar recordings, released in 2016.
-Artwork by Richard Dawson.
+A split album of solo electric guitar recordings, released by Thread Recordings in 2016.

 powered by bandcamp